httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 These uses are not met by the use of TLS {{?RFC5246}}, since it only encrypts the channel between the client and server.

-This document specifies a content-coding (Section 3.1.2 of {{!RFC7231}}) for HTTP to serve these and other use cases.
+This document specifies a content coding (Section 3.1.2 of {{!RFC7231}}) for HTTP to serve these and other use cases.

-This content-coding is not a direct adaptation of message-based encryption formats - such as those that are described by {{?RFC4880}}, {{?RFC5652}},
+This content coding is not a direct adaptation of message-based encryption formats - such as those that are described by {{?RFC4880}}, {{?RFC5652}},
 {{?RFC7516}}, and {{XMLENC}} - which are not suited to stream processing, which is necessary for HTTP.
 The format described here cleaves more closely to the